ssec/polar2grid/py/polar2grid/doc/source/chain.rst

 Backends are run using the output of the fornav calls with any meta data that may be required to finish producing remapped products.
-See the :doc:`Backends <backends>` section for more information.
+See the :doc:`Backends <backends/index>` section for more information.
 Besides pushing the remapped data into an output file format, the backend also prepares the data for that output format.
 This usually includes rescaling the data to a certain value range to fit the output format.
-For example, the AWIPS backend only supports byte-sized values then the backend will scale the data to a 0-255 range.
+For example, the AWIPS backend only supports byte-sized values so the backend will scale the data to a 0-255 range.